benjmarshall/hlsclt/README.md

 Usage: hlsclt [OPTIONS] COMMAND [ARGS]...

   Helper tool for using Vivado HLS through the command line.
 If no arguments are specified then a default run is executed which includes C simulation, C synthesis, Cosimulation and export for both Vivado IP Catalog and System Generator.
 If any of the run options are specified then only those specified are performed.

 Options:
   --version                   Show the version and exit.
+  -c, --config-file FILENAME
+  -d, --debug
   --help                      Show this message and exit.

 Commands:
   build     Run HLS build stages.